 There are not many examples of hospitals being built with wood; however, Sakura Hospital in Chiba Prefecture is a prototype for wooden hospitals of the future.
 Opened in November 2022, the facility is one of the largest hospitals in Japan to be designed and built using the 2x4 construction method and roof trusses.
 The three-storey hospital (33 beds) has a total floor area of 2,677 m2 and incorporates over 400 m3 of structural wood products, including S-P-F dimension lumber and engineered wood joists and floor beams.
 The structure's carbon storage equivalent is estimated at 474 tonnes of CO2.
-The owner chose a 2x4 wood structure to create an environmentally conscious, safe and comfortable environment that accommodates the health needs of patients and staff, while offering innovative building solutions to tackle climate change.
-Sakura Hospital is an excellent example of how Canada Wood/FII-funded programs and activities are fostering strong relationships with designers, engineers and contractors; partnerships that are essential to expanding opportunities for Canadian wood products beyond traditional markets.
+The developer chose a 2x4 wood structure to create an environmentally conscious, safe and comfortable environment that accommodates the health needs of patients and staff, while offering innovative building solutions to tackle climate change.
+Sakura Hospital is an excellent example of how Canada Wood/FII-funded programs and activities are fostering strong relationships with designers, engineers and contractors; partnerships that are essential to expanding opportunities for Canadian wood products beyond traditional market segments.

-Erimo Pig Farm, Hokkaido prefecture | Photos: Hokkaido Chuo Bokujyo Growing the non-residential market sector Wood use in non-residential construction offers a huge growth opportunity for Canadian and B.C. companies.
+Erimo Pig Farm, Hokkaido prefecture | Photos: Hokkaido Chuo Bokujyo Growing the non-residential market sector Wood use in non-residential construction offers a huge growth opportunity for B.C. companies.
 A recent report by Canada Wood Japan found that 25 to 30 percent of total non-residential floor area in Japan could be built with wood.
 Increasing lumber use to this segment could raise structural wood demand in Japan by as much as 1.4 million m3 annually.
-While wood holds an 8.3 percent share of overall non-residential construction (by floor area, 38 percent by number of buildings), the share has grown to 25 percent in the medical, elderly care and social welfare sub-sectors.
+While wood holds an 8.6 percent share of overall non-residential construction, the share has grown to 26.7 percent in the medical, elderly care and social welfare sub-sectors.
 Through an integrated R&D and promotions program, Canada Wood is focused on replicating successes of wooden market penetration in the elderly care and social welfare construction sectors, in other high market potential segments such as agricultural, hospitality and commercial buildings.

-1 Source: Beyond Housing: A Market Analysis of Timber Opportunities in Japanese Non-Residential Construction, May 2020 Demographic shifts influence markets As Japanese household formation evolves, the demand for housing is shifting towards smaller units and higher density projects.
-Multi-family construction makes up an estimated 45 percent of housing starts.
-The wood share of all residential starts over the 2010-2022 period was very strong, up 10 percent from the previous decade, reaching 55.6 percent in 2022.
+2X4 WOODEN SCHOOL, SOCIAL, ELDER-CARE AND MEDICAL FACILITIES HAVE BEEN INFLUENCED BY CANADA WOOD JAPAN PROGRAMS Demographic shifts influence markets As Japanese household formation evolves, the demand for housing is shifting towards smaller units and higher density projects.
+Multi-family construction makes up an estimated 55 percent of housing starts.
+The wood share of all residential starts over the 2010-2023 period was very strong, up 10 percent over the past two decades, reaching 55.4 percent in 2023.
 Both 2x4 and post-and-beam multifamily construction have grown over this time frame.
 Performance-based fire code regulatory changes increasingly facilitate the use of wood-frame construction for mid-rise and tall wood construction, creating additional market opportunities for Canadian lumber and panel products.